 Before the era of technology had ascended through the course of history, cannabis seeds exist only on a single type, the regular one.
 However, this type is unstable and promotes uncertainty in the growth of cannabis buds.
 Moreover, it lowers the production rate of cannabis, making it a more expensive commodity in the community.

 That is why researchers began to find ways in order to decrease the risk of losing their investment in the cannabis business.
 They alter the seed’s genetics in order to make sure that it will produce only buds and not those little balls appearing on the calyx or stalk of the plant.
 These type of seeds are referred to as the feminized seeds.

 Generally, there are few ways to produce feminized cannabis seeds.
-However, on this page, we’ll be able to discuss only two types, through the use of colloidal silver and the gibberellic acid.
+However, on this page, we’ll be able to discuss only two types, through the use of colloidal silver vs gibberellic acid.
 Other than that, we’ll compare these two types and assess what’s best for you or not.

 What are Feminized Cannabis Seeds?